longsizhuo/mail-server/README.md

 ### 🛠️ Health Check Service

-- Periodic ⏰ health checks 🩺 for the `📧 mail-server`, ensuring continuous monitoring 👀 of service availability.
+- Periodic health checks for the `mail-server`, ensuring continuous monitoring of service availability.
-- Automatically restarts 🔄 the `📧 mail-server` if it becomes unresponsive 🚫, reducing downtime ⌛ without manual intervention.
+- Automatically restarts the `mail-server` if it becomes unresponsive, reducing downtime without manual intervention.
-- Sends email alerts 📤 if the service fails to recover after a threshold number of attempts ⚠️, enabling quick response 🏃‍♂️ from administrators.
+- Sends email alerts if the service fails to recover after a threshold number of attempts , enabling quick response 🏃‍♂️ from administrators.
-- Automatically frees port 🔓 8181 if it is occupied by a rogue process 🛑, ensuring the service can bind to the required port.
+- Automatically frees port 🔓 8181 if it is occupied by a rogue process, ensuring the service can bind to the required port.
-- Provides detailed logging 📝 for troubleshooting 🔍 and monitoring the status of the service over time.
+- Provides detailed logging for troubleshooting and monitoring the status of the service over time.

 ### 🚀 Mail-Server Application

-- Handles `POST 📤 /contact` requests to accept form submissions containing user details 👤.
+- Handles `POST /contact` requests to accept form submissions containing user details.
-- Saves submitted messages 💾 to a MySQL database 🗄️ using GORM.
+- Saves submitted messages to a MySQL database  using GORM.
-- Sends email notifications 📧 with form details 📋 to a configured recipient 📨 using the local `mail` command.
+- Sends email notifications with form details to a configured recipient using the local `mail` command.
-- Includes a `GET 📥 /health` endpoint for health checks 🩺, returning a simple status response ✅.
+- Includes a `GET /health` endpoint for health checks, returning a simple status response.
-- Implements CORS 🌐 for secure cross-origin resource sharing 🔒.
+- Implements CORS for secure cross-origin resource sharing.

 ## ⚙️ Prerequisites